Legana/AMP_pub/05_benchmark.md

     number of candidates sequences (~100k) in a practical manner.
-  - We used a specially generated model for `ampir` that was trained without Human or *Arabidopsis* proteins to avoid any potential for overfitting resulting in inflacted accuracy estimates in this test.
+  - We used a specially generated model for `ampir` that was trained without Human or *Arabidopsis* proteins to avoid any potential for inflated accuracy estimates in this test.
 It should be noted that other predictors would have no such restriction.
+  - The actual number of true positives is probably an underestimate since our knowledge of the AMP repertoires of both species is incomplete.

 ![](05_benchmark_files/figure-gfm/unnamed-chunk-13-1.png)<!-- -->